Aging and Disease - Lifestyle Diseases and Secondary Aging

 Many people have misconceptions about health, nutrition, and exercise.
 They believe it means giving up all of the things that are fun, taste good, ect.

 Good health is a choice The truth is that you CAN enjoy life to the fullest and stay healthy doing it!
+The rate of aging is very much under our control.

 My job is to show you how by giving you information on aging and disease and pointing you toward great products and resources to make it possible for you to live a better life, by avoiding secondary aging, such as brain aging, as much as possible.